edwinciw/Google-Merchandise-Traffic-Analysis/README.md

     <img src="images/wordclouds.svg" width="1000" height="500" />
 </p>

-- The most common way of visitors assessing the website is 'direct', following through the sources from 'Partners', 'youtube' and 'google', such as advertisements and paid search.
+- The most common way of visitors assessing the website is 'direct', following by the sources from 'Partners', 'youtube' and 'google', such as advertisements and paid search.
 - Direct and Referral is the most common assess to the website by visitors.
 There are a few visits with unknown medium from Google Analytics.